pyshade/bunnydownloader/README.md

 connection pooling) first of which is the embed page request, from which information are extracted such as the video name.

+The script now supports two methods of downloading:

+1. **Direct Stream Method**: If the embed page contains a direct m3u8/mpd stream URL, the script will use it directly without needing to perform the DRM authentication steps.

+2. **Traditional DRM Method**: For older or protected streams, the script will perform the necessary DRM authentication steps to obtain a valid playback URL.

-After that, the download link (an HLS/M3U8 URL) is ready to be fed to `yt-dlp` to download the video segments, decrypt them (as Bunny CDN's "DRM" videos are encrypted with the AES-128 algorithm), and merge them into a single playable video file.
+After obtaining the appropriate URL, it's fed to `yt-dlp` to download the video segments, decrypt them if needed (as Bunny CDN's "DRM" videos are encrypted with the AES-128 algorithm), and merge them into a single playable video file.

+## Recent Updates

+- **Automatic Stream Detection**: The script now automatically detects whether the video uses traditional DRM protection or direct m3u8/mpd streams.
+- **Improved Error Handling**: Better error messages and recovery mechanisms.
+- **Backward Compatibility**: Still works with older Bunny CDN embed formats that use contextId and secret parameters.